 Exploitation for privilege escalation

 Ransomware groups are known to exploit new vulnerabilities shortly after they are released.
-The Conti group details the exploitation of three Windows vulnerabilities to escalate privileges and move laterally:
+The Conti ransomware playbook details the exploitation of three Windows vulnerabilities to escalate privileges and move laterally:

 PrintNightmare is a vulnerability affecting the Microsoft Windows Print Spooler Service and the Conti group boast about how effective it is to exploit.
 Using the built-in MIMIKATZ capability, an ‘Invoke-Nightmare’ exploit is used to grant local admin or SYSTEM level privileges should they need to.